SELINA-team/SELINA.py/README.md

   - r-gtools=3.9.2
   - r-devtools=2.4.3

 All the dependency packages will be installed simultaneously using the following commands except for the presto which can be found at [presto](https://github.com/immunogenomics/presto).
 The R package devtools used in the installation of presto has been included in SELINA, so you do not need to install devtools again.
+The installation process takes only a few minutes.

 ```
 conda create -n Selina